Sidharth221/laravelcrm/README.md

-download the project
+Download the project.
-create database with name crm
+Create database with name crm.
-import database file crm.sql from the project folder into database crm
+Import database file crm.sql from the project folder into database crm.